 The Western Sydney University Penrith Observatory is located on the Werrington North Campus of the Western Sydney University just off the Great Western Highway.

-The Penrith Observatory is part of the School of Computing Engineering and Mathematics and is operated by a dedicated team of volunteer staff and students that belong to the Western Sydney Cosmic Data Laboratory (WSCDL) group.
+The Penrith Observatory is part of the School of Computing Engineering and Mathematics and is operated by a dedicated team of volunteer staff and students that are part of the Western Sydney Cosmic Data Laboratory (WSCDL).

 For more information, email Roslyn McCourt or call 02 4736 0135, or email